Arrow BOOK

 Overview

-A genito femoral nerve block may be suitable for people with:
+A genitofemoral nerve block may be suitable for people with:

-• Groin pain or upper thigh pain
+• Groin pain or upper thigh discomfort

 • Burning, tingling, or sharp nerve related symptoms